DLR-RM/stable-baselines3/docs/guide/rl_tips.rst

 For instance, if there is some time delay between action and observation (e.g. due to wifi communication), you should give a history of observations as input.

 Termination due to timeout (max number of steps per episode) needs to be handled separately.
-You should fill the key in the info dict: ``info["TimeLimit.truncated"] = True``.
+You should return ``truncated = True``.
 If you are using the gym ``TimeLimit`` wrapper, this will be done automatically.
 You can read `Time Limit in RL <https://arxiv.org/abs/1712.00378>`_ or take a look at the `RL Tips and Tricks video <https://www.youtube.com/watch?v=Ikngt0_DXJg>`_ for more details.